Continuing Education Credits

-Dr. Joseph Allen | Assistant Professor of Exposure Assessment Science, Harvard T.H.
+Dr. Joseph Allen | Associate Professor of Exposure Assessment Science, Harvard T.H.
 Chan School of Public Health

 Dr. Allen directs the Healthy Buildings program at Harvard where he created ‘The 9 Foundations of a Healthy Building’.
 He works with Fortune 500 companies on implementing Healthy Building strategies in their global portfolios and presents internationally on the topic of Healthy Buildings.
 His work has been featured in the Wall Street Journal, New York Times, National Geographic, Financial Times and NPR, among others.